Ajaya1000/XConstraintKit/README.md

 # TODO
 * directly activating constraint for XConstraints - Done
 * dimensional constraint with other view - Done
-* Move to class based implementation instead of enums
+* Move to class based implementation instead of enums - Done
-* ExpressibleByAnchor: Protocol instead of UIView or UILayoutGuide
+* ExpressibleByAnchor: Protocol instead of UIView or UILayoutGuide - Done
+* Implement Validation
 * Add enum for all the anchors
 * inequalities support

-Attribute: - All the Anchors